A leading contributor of science and knowledge through discoveries.

 Each machine has a different chemistry and provides different read lengths, so for the best instrument for your project, please consult the table below

-The platform currently has 3 employees, Dr. Deborah Tsuyuki (manager), Mr. Aleksander Ilic (assistant manager) and Dr. Wayne Xu (bioinformatician).
+The platform currently has 3 employees, Mr. Aleksander Ilic (manager), Dr. Wayne Xu (bioinformatician), Prasoon Agarwal (bioinformatician)

 We plan to organize seminars and workshops throughout the year on Next Generation Sequencing and Bioinformatics.
 We will also invite companies such as Illumina and Life Technologies to present information seminars as new technologies and upgrades become available.
 Please keep an eye on our seminar page from time to time for updates.
 If you would like to have a seminar on NGS or bioinformatics for your department, please contact us.